 There exists an allowance for vertical surface discontinuities for occasional expansion joints and objects such as utility covers, vault frames, and gratings that cannot be located in another portion of the sidewalk or outside the PAR.
 Objects such as utility covers, vault frames, and gratings should not be located on curb ramp runs, blended transitions, turning spaces, or gutter areas within the PAR.
 This may not always be possible in alterations, but should be avoided when possible.
 Vertical surface discontinuities between unit pavers should be minimized.
-Vertical surface discontinuities between unit pavers should be minimized.
-Vertical surface discontinuities between unit pavers should be minimized.
-Vertical surface discontinuity between 0.25 inch and 0.5 inch, the discontinuity shall be beveled at 2:1.
+Vertical surface discontinuities shall be a 0.5-inch maximum.
+When there is a surface discontinuity between 0.25 inch and 0.5 inch, the discontinuity shall be beveled at 2:1.
 The bevel shall be provided for the entire length of the discontinuity.